PacktPublishing/Fundamentals-of-Analytics-Engineering/chapter_8/guides/setting_up_airbyte_cloud.md

 **Creating the Google Sheets connection**

 In this case, we want to connect to Google Sheets, which is officially supported by Airbyte.
-Search for <b>Google Sheets</b>, as shown in Figure 2 , and choose it.
+Search for **Google Sheets**, as shown in Figure 2 , and choose it.

 ![Figure 2 - Searching for the Google Sheets source](images/airbyte/airbyte_figure_2.png)
-<center>Figure 2 - Searching for the Google Sheets source></center><p></p>
+<p align="center">Figure 2 - Searching for the Google Sheets source></p>

-In the New connection screen, rename the Source name to <i>stroopwafelshop_sales</i>.
+In the New connection screen, rename the Source name to *stroopwafelshop_sales*.
 We want to give each source a unique name to distinguish them from each other, since we will connect to each tab in our Google Sheet.
-Next, click <b>Sign in with Google</b> to give access to your Google Sheets account using SSO, as shown in Figure 3.
+Next, click **Sign in with Google** to give access to your Google Sheets account using SSO, as shown in Figure 3.

 ![Figure 3 - Authenticating with a Google account using SSO](images/airbyte/airbyte_figure_3.png)
-<center>Figure 3 - Authenticating with a Google account using SSO</center><p></p>
+<p align="center">Figure 3 - Authenticating with a Google account using SSO</p>

 By using SSO, you grant Airbyte access to directly read from Google Sheets using your credentials.
 Airbyte will handle authentication and store the credentials for you.